alco-company/mortimer-bellis/WORKLOG.md

 ## CHANGELOG

+- allow user to set hour_rate on project

 ### 6/5/2025

 - turbolink to the tenants/1/edit + navigation fix
 - ass fix + added registered_minutes to time_material
 - bug in stats
 - wrong range in stats
+- overtime not presented when selected

 ### 5/5/2025